Prashant-17-11/RandomColors/README.md

 Give Random a constructor() method.
 Give constructor() one parameter, named props.
 Inside the body of constructor(), write super(props); and set the state with color: [x,y,z] with x,y,z replaced by some numbers

+## Task 2

+Change the three numbers inside color to see a different color as background

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).